-- 1.7 The Guidelines have been approved by the ARENA Board and come into force on 6 December 2019.
-The Guidelines supersede the previous version dated 16 December 2017. - 1.8 The Guidelines may be revoked or varied from time to time, pursuant to section 24(1)(b) of the Australian Renewable Energy Agency Act 2011 (ARENA Act).
-Where this occurs, all current Applicants will be notified in writing of any such amendment. - 1.9 Without limiting its rights, ARENA may, in its absolute discretion: - a. suspend, defer or terminate this Program at any time; or - b. extend the closing date and time. - 1.10 The ARENA Board is responsible for approving financial assistance and entry into contracts under the Program and may delegate this responsibility in accordance with the ARENA Act.
+- 1.6 The Guidelines have been approved by the ARENA Board and commence on 14 December 2021.
+The Guidelines supersede the previous version dated 6 December 2019. - 1.7 The Guidelines may be revoked or varied from time to time.
+Where this occurs, all current Applicants will be notified in writing of any such amendment. - 1.8 Without limiting its rights, ARENA may, in its absolute discretion: - a. suspend, defer or terminate this Program at any time; - b. issue new guidelines; - c. issue amended guidelines; and/or - d. extend the closing date and time of any Funding Round. - 1.9 The ARENA Board is responsible for approving financial assistance under the Program and for ARENA entering into contracts to do so. - 1.10 The ARENA Board may delegate responsibility for the Program in accordance with the ARENA Act.